love at first sight

 He smiles softly at her retreating back, cursing fate in his head for throwing him such a curve-ball as this one.
 He knows he can't win; she is sixteen and he is twenty-eight and not only is that illegal, but what would she want with an older man, anyway?
 Plus, it would go against his morals; he can't take advantage of a young girl.

 He is confused, to say the least, but if there is one thing he is sure about, that feeling from the party has not left his system and he is almost positive this is the girl he is supposed to end up with.
 This is his other half, the girl he will one day marry and live happily-ever-after with.

-Uchiha Sasuke is beyond totally smitten for the pinkette that is ten-year younger than him; with ten-times the beauty of any woman he has ever met and more than ten spaces out of his reach.
+Uchiha Sasuke is beyond totally smitten for the pink haired girl who is ten-years younger than him, ten times more beautiful than any woman he has ever met, and more than ten spaces out of his reach.

 idk man.
 Found this in the deep confines of my computer and I'm diggin' it.
 We'll see how it goes.